When should I throw food away?

 The statistics are mind blowing!
 The Courtauld Institute estimate that 7.1 million tonnes of foodwaste is created by households in the UK every year.

 Manufacturers of food have an obligation to conduct robust shelf life tests and keep records of these.
 It is also in the retailer and manufacturers’ interest to keep the food available for sale as long as possible.
 There is no “couple of extra days” available for the consumer past the UB date.
 I think that this is a legacy of the previous system of Sell By or Display Until and Use By dates.
 In the past, a retailer would remove food from sale at the Display Until or Sell By dates.
 The customer then had until the Use By date to eat it.

 How do manufacturers check?

 For example, for biscuits, the shelf life may include eating quality over a period of months with a microbiological test at the end.
 For a fresh ready meal, the shelf life test will include regular microbiological testing as well as eating quality or organoleptic testing.

 So, in essence the UB date is a food safety date and food should not be eaten after this date.
-A Best Before date is for quality and most people don’t mind a slightly dry chocolate truffle.
+A Best Before date is for quality and most people don’t mind a biscuit which has become a tiny bit soft.